BojanKosta/TodoTest/README.md

 (Delete ALL) Todo tasks.

-System logs changes to log-file.
+System logs changes to log-file
 ----------------------------------------------
 Bonus: